 4.4 A quorum of ten percent (10%) of the members, but not fewer than seven (7) persons, is required to conduct business at any meeting or convention of the Local.

 4.5 Convention Delegates.
 Delegates to the National Convention or any other body at which delegates are necessary shall be elected by the membership at the Regular Meeting two (2) months prior to any convention or gathering.
 The delegate election process will conform to DSA National bylaws and the National Convention calendar.

 4.6 A motion may be amended as a “friendly amendment” if both the first and second of the main motion agree to the amended language.

 ARTICLE 5.
 Titled Officers: Powers & Duties

-5.1 The titled officers of the Local will be the Co-Chairs, Secretary, Treasurer, Membership Coordinator, and Campaign Coordinator.
+5.1 The titled officers of the Local will be the Co-Chairs, Secretary-Treasurer, Communications Officer, Membership Coordinator, and Campaign Coordinator.
 The term of office will be one (1) year with elections held in October.
 Upon election, new officers will immediately assume all respective duties.
 Outgoing officers will transfer all records, ownership and access to official accounts, and other relevant materials in their possession to their successors within thirty (30) days.

 5.1.1 Every effort shall be made so that no more than half of the members of the Steering Committee shall identify as cisgender men.
 And every effort shall be made so that as many Steering Committee members as possible will reflect historically marginalized communities.